 I’m leaning to the scalenes because they cause BOTH pain in the hand and knots in the back.

-In my program http://KnotsInYourBack.com I have self-help videos about this problem.
-They help you to release the scalene muscles and so take pressure off the nerves.
-If you’d like the free report about the causes of those miserable knots in your back, it’s here: Miserable Knots
+In my program Knots In Your Back Gone I have self-help videos and an extensive report about this problem.
+They’ll help you release the scalene muscles and so take pressure off the nerves.

 Remember, the scalenes cause knots in your back, too, not just symptoms in your hand and arm.